astronomer/airflow-guides/guides/soda-data-quality.md

 The logs from the Soda Core checks can be found in the Airflow task logs.
 The logs list all checks that ran and their results.

-The following is an example of how your logs might look if all 3 checks pass:
+This is an example of what your logs might look like if all 3 checks pass:

 ```text
 [2022-08-04, 13:07:22 UTC] {subprocess.py:92} INFO - Scan summary: